LRZ-BADW/DPEcho/README.md

 ## Prerequisites

-It is possible to compile echo with SYCL2020-compatible compilers.
+It is possible to compile echo with SYCL 2020-compatible compilers.
 However, our main target so far was the **Intel oneAPI DPC++ Compiler**.
-Nevertheless, with minor tweaks to the the CMake file, it is possible to use other implementations that support SYCL20202.
+Nevertheless, with minor tweaks to the the CMake file, it is possible to use other implementations that support SYCL 2020.
 So far, we successfully used:

-* **[Intel oneAPI toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html)** (e.g. version 2022.2) targeting Intel CPUs and Intel GPUs.
+* **[Intel oneAPI toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html)** (version >= 2023.0) targeting Intel CPUs and Intel GPUs.
+Using the **[Codeplay Plugins](https://codeplay.com/solutions/oneapi/)**, NVIDIA and AMD GPUs can also be targeted.
-* **[Intel LLVM compiler](https://github.com/intel/llvm)** open Source project targeting Intel CPUs and NVIDIA GPUs.
+* **[Intel LLVM compiler](https://github.com/intel/llvm)** open Source project targeting Intel CPUs and NVIDIA and AMD GPUs.
-* **[hipSYCL](https://github.com/illuhad/hipSYCL)* - a SYCL implementation for CPUs and GPUs*
+* **[OpenSYCL](https://github.com/OpenSYCL/OpenSYCL)* - a SYCL implementation for CPUs and GPUs (functionality untested in DPEcho)*

 Depending on the chosen compiler, DPEcho is capable of running on a wide variety of CPUs and GPUs.
 It is possible to use compute devices only capable of working with single-precision floating point numbers, but for a sufficient accuracy with more complex scenarios, double precision support is likely necessary.